Low Histamine Diet Plan

 • Histamine liberating foods (cause histamine release in your body)

-• Foods that block Diamine Oxidase (histamine-degrading enzyme)
+• Foods that block diamine oxidase (histamine-degrading enzyme)

 This list also emphasizes foods that are highly nutritious and help lower histamine levels.